e754/Glucose-Research/README.md

 In the datavisualization.py file, a tableOne is created using the tableone package in python, it shows demographic data such as age, gender, and then mean glucose measurment amount/frequency by days, all groups by ethnicity.

+# Getting Access to Data

+MIMIC data can be found in PhysioNet, a repository of freely-available medical research data, managed by the MIT Laboratory for Computational Physiology.
+Due to its sensitive nature, credentialing is required to access both datasets.

+Documentation for MIMIC-IV's can be found here: https://mimic.mit.edu/